 I pulled out our unifix cubes and we compared them to see that each one was exactly the same size.
 I asked, “If mom makes a playdough snake 7 cubes long and you make a playdough snake 7 cubes long, do you think our snakes will be the same size?”
 “Why?”
 “Let’s try!”

 We made several snakes in this manner to help him understand that our snakes should always be the same as long as we’re using the same-sized measuring tool.

 Introducing “Real” Measurements

-I pulled out to rulers and asked Eli to explore them.
-He noticed numbers, lines and that the numbers on one ruler are in the same place as the numbers on the other ruler.
+I pulled out two rulers and asked Eli to explore them.
+He noticed numbers, lines, and that the numbers on one ruler are in the same place as the numbers on the other ruler.
 We talked about how rulers are everybody’s standard measurement.
-I could have a ruler at grandma and grandpa’s house, cut a playdough snake 8 inches and bring it home – and it would be the same length as a snake he cut while I was away using his own ruler.
+I could have a ruler at grandma and grandpa’s house, cut a playdough snake 8 inches, and bring it home – and it would be the same length as a snake he cut while I was away using his own ruler.